w3c/wai-conformance-model-test/README.md

 - `npm run build` to create a production build
 - `npm run preview` to preview the production build created by `npm run build`

+### Broken and Fixed Versions

 This repository includes components designed to allow implementing both "broken" and "fixed" versions side-by-side.
+The above commands run the "broken" version by default.

 To run the "fixed" version: